MicrosoftDocs/azure-stack-docs/AKS-Hybrid/deploy-gpu-node-pool.md

 ### What happens during upgrade of a GPU-enabled node pool?

 Upgrading GPU-enabled node pools follows the same rolling upgrade pattern that's used for regular node pools.
-Hence, for GPU-enabled node pools for a new VM to be successfully created on the physical host machine, it requires one or more physical GPUs to be available for successful device assignment.
+For GPU-enabled node pools in a new VM to be successfully created on the physical host machine, it requires one or more physical GPUs to be available for successful device assignment.
 This ensures that your applications can continue running when Kubernetes schedules pods on this upgraded node.

 Before you upgrade: